33 Fun Things to Do in NYC: Unique & Unusual Activities

 32. Helicopter Ride over New York City

 What better way to see all of New York City than from above?
-Climb aboard a helicopter and fly above the clouds.
+Climb aboard a helicopter and fly among the skyscrapers.

 33. Sail down the Hudson River